stockgeeks/docker-compose/one-to-run-them-all/article.md

 Docker compose uses a simple YAML file and can also build from Dockerfiles for some more advanced setups if you need more control of the images you're building in your projects.
 Compose also enables you to set configuration parameters and share those changes within a repository with other team members and reuse it to run as a [Swarm Cluster](https://docs.docker.com/engine/swarm/) if you so desire, so we're going to cover mostly docker-compose here as it's my preference and I will provide some hints and links to  documentation on how to do it using other approaches.

-> I think important to clarify that I am not advocating to run all your application in docker during development it should be only the dependencies and mocks that you might need, it's very important that you are enabled to run your unit tests and current application you are working on directly from the IDE of your choice so you can have better development experience and quicker development cycles.
+> I think important to clarify that I am not advocating to run all your application in docker during development, it should be only the dependencies and mocks that you might need, during development it's very important that you are enabled to run your unit tests and current application you are working on directly from the IDE of your choice so you can have a much better development experience and quicker development cycles.

 ## Running Kafka from a docker-compose file